Jaehyun-Jeong/Jaehyun-Jeong.github.io/_posts/2025-09-24-monte-carlo-tree-search.md

 MCTS selects the action expected to yeild the highest return.
 However, evaluating every state's value is usually infeasible; if all values were known, the agent could simply choose the best action.
 Thus we must estimate values, and **rollout** make this possible.
 A single rollout can be inaccurate, but MCTS mitigates this by repeating rollouts and expanding the tree: as the number of visits increases, the estimates become more accurate.

-For deep trees, computation can be expensiave: with a fixed branching factor (number of actions), the cost grows exponentially with depth.
+For deep trees, computation can be expensive: with a fixed branching factor (number of actions), the cost grows exponentially with depth.
 I believe there might be some sort of trade-off methologies.
 I plan to discuss these after further study.

 ## Pseudocode